 In accordance with the Procedures and the CWA Section 404(b)(1) Guidelines, Midship Pipeline would avoid wetlands along the proposed pipeline whenever possible.
-The COE has a goal of "no net loss" of wetlands in the United States.
 Where impacts on wetlands cannot be avoided, the COE requires mitigation to replace the loss of wetland function.
 Unavoidable wetland impacts must be offset by the creation, restoration, enhancement, or preservation of at least an equal amount of wetlands, which is referred to as compensatory mitigation.
 There are three mechanisms for providing compensatory mitigation: